-If you are not satisfied with how your concern has been dealt with by the CEO or Deputy Chair of Trustees, you should appeal to the Chair of Trustees.
+If you are not satisfied with how your concern has been dealt with by the CEO, you should appeal to the Chair of Trustees.

 You can raise your appeal orally, or in writing.
 It is important that you set out clearly the grounds of your appeal, i.e. the basis on which you consider that your original concern has not been satisfactorily dealt with.